PaulW/rp2040-keyboard-converter/src/keyboards/modelf/6450225/README.md

 # IBM Model F (PC/AT) Keyboard, Model 6450225

 This is the Keyboard Mapping & Configuration for the IBM Model F Keyboard, model 6450225.
-This model has a UK ISO Layout.
+This model has a UK Layout and pre-dates the standard ISO and ANSI layout designs.
+It operates using the AT Protocol, and uses Set 2 Scancodes.

 ## Key Mapping